 Ok, now the juicy part –

-How do we say no to a client without being rude?
+How to we say no to a client politely: 4 honest and direct templates

 Don’t beat around the bush.